 Standard Disclaimers Apply

-He took all these facts in as he watched from inside the dormitory, where it was warm and bright; its occupants seemingly undisturbed by the storm that raged on outdoors.
+He took all these facts in as he watched from inside the dormitory, where it was warm and bright, its occupants seemingly undisturbed by the storm that raged on outside.

 Plastering an arrogant smirk, he turned away from the window, the only line dividing him from the turbulent outdoors.